johanna-bodnyk/laravel-test-f14/notes/section-notes-2014-10-11.md

 This, finally, will echo a random string of 10 characters!
 [Success!](http://laravel-test.higabba.biz/package-test)

 Some packages, including the two suggested by Professor Buck for P3, will provide some hints in the README about how the package's classes and methods can be accessed and used.
 If they don't, or if you need more detail, you will likely need to dig into the package's file structure and code to find out how to use it.
 For instance, [you can see here](https://github.com/xi-project/xi-randomstring/tree/master/library/Xi/RandomString) that RandomStringGenerator is the actual class, and it lives in the folders Xi/RandomString (its namespace).
 [Looking at the RandomStringGenerator class code itself,](https://github.com/xi-project/xi-randomstring/blob/master/library/Xi/RandomString/RandomStringGenerator.php) you can see that its methods are not static, so you have to instantiate an object to use them.
-You can also see that the `generate()` method a single parameter, which is the length of the string to be generated.
+You can also see that the `generate()` method takes a single parameter, which is the length of the string to be generated.

 ## Issue 2: Badcow\LoremIpsum